ajmyers01/fighter_dice/Hoard_of_the_Dragon_Queen/Episode6.md

   - Arrive at Castle Naertyar
 - Rezmir and Azbara Jos don't want to fight they will flee throught the portal when battle starts.
 - The Players can choose to rally the lizardfolk against the bullywogs if so an all out battle can begin in the castle.
-- OVERALL GOAL: Get the command word from Rezmire's desk 3L (Draezir) and us it to go through the portal.
+- OVERALL GOAL: Get the command word from Rezmir's desk 3L (Draezir) and us it to go through the portal.